CERS: The new face of CORE

 The research focus of ANZICS CORE includes resource issues and planning, state-wide infrastructure planning, influenza pandemic planning, biosecurity and terrorism planning, critical care workforce and local hospital staffing, demographic aspects, quality activities, processes of care and international trends and comparators.
 The centre also researches the availability and utilisation of critical care resources, patient outcomes, mortality, disease patterns and the effectiveness of critical care interventions.

-ANZICS CORE is made up of 4 data registries.
-The Adult Patient Database (APD), the ANZICS Paediatric Intensive Care Registry (ANZPICR), the Critical Care Resources (CCR) Registry, and the Central Line Associated Bloodstream Infections (CLABSI) Registry.
+ANZICS CORE is made up of 4 data registries: The Adult Patient Database (APD), the ANZICS Paediatric Intensive Care Registry (ANZPICR), the Critical Care Resources (CCR) Registry, and the Central Line Associated Bloodstream Infection (CLABSI) Registry.
 All Australian and New Zealand Intensive Care Units are invited to contribute to the ANZICS CORE Databases.
-A list of the contributing ICUs can be downloaded here: Contributing CORE Sites (41.95 kB).
+A list of the contributing ICUs can be downloaded here: Sites Contributing to CORE 2012/13 (161.62 kB).
 Free software is provided to units to assist in the collection of data.
 This software is called AORTIC.

 Further information regarding ANZICS CORE's registries is available on this website or by contacting the CORE office.